Posting a silly minor achievement on Facebook makes us feel that we are successful. We made it.

-Success is relative, of course.
+Of course, success is relative.
 Everyone has their own definition what success looks like (and I’m not some jerk here to get that away from you).

 It’s a trick.
 Because the praise we get from our online friends can make us feel over-confident.
-And as a result, we become complacent.
+As a result, we become complacent.

-Eventually we may lose the drive to keep going and reach the actual finish line.
+Eventually, we lose the drive to keep going and reach the actual finish line.

-I never post anything like that on my personal Facebook account.
-I use two accounts:
+I never post anything like that on my personal Facebook account (since 2015).
+I use two:

 - (1) for sharing my content and ideas, as well as connecting to fellow writers;